Michael-Sjogren/LexiconVendingMachine/README.md

 # LexiconVendingMachine
-A assignment for my education as a .NET developer at Lexicon.
+An assignment for my education at Lexicon as a .NET developer.

 ## Assignment specifications: